StamusNetworks/suricata-4-analysts/source/file-analysis.rst

        sid:2013730; rev:4; \\
     )

 This is triggering on https://www.exploit-db.com/exploits/17896 that is a DOS on Activex.
 This signature is over the HTTP protocol and it is using the `file.data` keyword.
-The reason is that the HTTP protocol is usually compressing the data sent from the server to lower the bandwith.
-As a result a simple match on the content would have failed.
-By using a content match on ` file.data`, we ensure to correctly match on the content that is seen by the browser even if there is server-side compression as Suricata will uncompressed the content to pass the clear text content to the `file.data` keyword.
+This happens because the HTTP protocol is usually compressing the data sent from the server to lower the bandwith.
+As a result, a simple match on the content would have failed.
+By using a content match on `file.data`, we ensure a correct match on the content that is seen by the browser  even if there is server-side compression as Suricata will uncompress the content to pass the clear text content to the `file.data` keyword.

 The matching done in the signature is an interesting use of sticky buffer.
 It first does multiple content matches to check that all fixed string parts of the attack are there.
-This lower the risk of evaluating the costly regular expression that is used as final check for the presence of the attack in the server message.
+This lowers the risk of evaluating the costly regular expression that is used as a final check for the presence of the attack in the server message.

 Magic analysis
 --------------

-Among the keywords dealing with file, we find `file.magic` that is a sticky buffer matching on the result of Magic inspection.
+Among the keywords dealing with the file, we find `file.magic`.
+This is a sticky buffer matching on the result of Magic inspection.
-This can for example be used to detect the executables masqueraded as an image seen in the previous section:
+This can, for example, be used to detect the executables masqueraded as an image seen in the previous section:

 .. code-block::